Omnigraph

 Configuration

-An omnigraph.yaml file in your project root can define aliases and defaults:
+An omnigraph.yaml file in your project root can define aliases, defaults, and targets:

 Output formats